thisispaniz/Coefficient-of-Friction-Calculator/README.md

 ## How to install Coefficient of Friction Calculator

 The executable file:
 Download Coefficient_of_Friction_Calculator.exe and simply run it.
-You can find it in tags under Releases.
+You can find it in tags under Releases.<br>
 NOTE: You may experience issues when running the executable.
 These issues are being resolved.

 The python code: